D0n-A/vscode-banner-comment/README.md

 # Banner Comment

-A Visual Studio Code extension that lets you quickly create neat banner comments from the selected text.
+A Visual Studio Code extension that lets you quickly create neat banner comments from the selected text or the current line.
 It is handy for visually separating code blocks, adding headings to configuration files, or simply leaving eye-catching comments.

 ## Features

-- Converts the selected text into a styled banner.
+- Converts the selected text (or current line) into a styled banner.
 - **Two banner styles:**
   - **Simple** — single-line banner: `// --- TEXT ---`
   - **Box** — framed multi-line banner with 4 border styles